ArmineKhanan/Stock_Analysis/README.md

     Next i
 ```

 We decided to leverage the fact that tickers are sorted and have the same sequence in the dataset as in our code.
-In order to throw out nested solution we initialized the tickerIndex variable and increased it's value by one whenever ticker name changes.
+To throw out the nested solution we initialized the tickerIndex variable and increased its value by one whenever the ticker name changed.

 ```
 'Initialize tickerIndex
     Dim tickerIndex As Integer